EasierVast/RaspTank-Code/README.md

    python Robot_ObjFollow.py
    ```

-2. Initialize target object:
+2. Initialise target object:
-   - Position object in center of camera view
+   - Position object in centre of camera view
    - Press `s` to capture reference screenshot

    **Note:** Only required once unless changing the object of interest.